Some deaf children in Wales will be entitled to free home-to-school transport from their local authority (LA).

 Find your local policy

 LAs should have a policy on home-to-school transport for pupils with SEN and disabilities.
-The policy should be available on the LA’s website, or you can contact your LA and ask for a copy.
+The policy should be available on the LA’s website, or you can contact your local authority and ask for a copy.

 Read the law